Jan Dara (2001 film): Plot

 Jan Dara is a boy growing up in 1930s Siam in a wealthy, dysfunctional family where sex has a huge impact on everyone's lives.
 Jan is viewed by his father, Khun Luang, as cursed, since his mother died giving birth to him, and he is relegated to doing servant work in the house as a result.
 The younger sister of Jan's mother, Aunt Waad, is brought in to care for Jan.
-The sex-addicted Luang has sex with many women in his household, including Waad, which Jan is constantly exposed to.
+The sex-addicted Luang has sex with many women in his household, including Waad, whom Jan is constantly exposed to.
 Jan becomes jealous since he has developed feelings for his aunt.

 Waad and Luang have a daughter, Kaew.
 Luang spoils Kaew and raises her to despise her own brother.
 Waad, meanwhile, resents her daughter's rotten personality and affectionately treats Jan as her own son instead.
-The teenaged Jan befriends Khen, the son of the family cook, who has begun a secret relationship with Kaew's nanny Saisoi.
+The teenage Jan befriends Khen, the son of the family cook, who has begun a secret relationship with Kaew's nanny Saisoi.
 Khen introduces him to sex by making him lose his virginity to Saisoi.
 He also falls in love with and pursues Hyacinth, a student he encounters and later escorts to her home daily after she finishes school.

 Luang's longtime mistress, the sophisticated nymphomaniac Boonlueang, moves into a guesthouse on the estate.
 She is surprisingly compassionate to Jan, and she and Jan eventually begin a sexual relationship.
 However, his affair makes him hesitant to pursue a relationship with Hyacinth and he writes her a farewell letter.
 A teenaged Kaew, who had become attracted to Saisoi, begins resenting Khen and Saisoi after discovering their relationship; she later accuses Jan of rape when he catches her seducing Khen to set him up as revenge for pursuing Saisoi.
 Knowing her daughter's deceitful nature, Waad defends Jan, but Luang ultimately banishes Jan and Khen.
 Jan willingly leaves the house, having finally decided to stand up against his own father.
 As he packs his things to leave, Waad reveals to him that he was conceived after his mother was gang raped by Waad's then-boyfriend and his friends, making it impossible to know who is his biological father.